antonericson/AOC2021/README.md

 ## File structure

-`./init.sh [day]` to initialize a directory with intput, debug, and solution files for that given day.
+`./init.sh [day]` to initialize a directory with input, debug, and solution files for that given day.